 Kalen is humbled by Heard and other entrepreneurs who have paved the way for him.
 His mother, however, has been his support and pillar of strength since he first started tinkering with her jewelry at five years old.

-An exquisite pearl and beaded necklace
+An exquisite pearl and beaded necklace with matching earrings. |

 “I’ll always love my mom,” he said.
 “She has been here for me for the whole journey.”